Welcome to Fredericton 2019

 - To provide a safe and secure environment for all participants:

-- Each participant will be required to wear a namebadge with their photo on it throughout the Fair, the back of the namebadges includes emergency contact information as well as any relevant medical information (eg., allergies).
+- Each participant will be required to wear a namebadge throughout the Fair, the back of the namebadges includes emergency contact information as well as any relevant medical information (eg., allergies).

 - The host site for the Fair is the University of New Brunswick campus.
 In addition to the host team, there will also be campus security personnel available to help ensure a safe environment.
 All finalists and delegates will be staying in residence accommodations.
 We have live-in staff in each building and work closely with our campus security to ensure the safety of all of our guests.
 Meals will be served primarily in our residence dining rooms where participants are free to choose items that are safe for them.
 Please sure to tell us about special dietary needs on the registration form and encourage your student to identify these needs to their delegate(s) as well as food service staff in our dining room and at events if they have any questions.